 Inevitably, some of these educated guesses turned out to be more accurate than others.
 Notably, many policy measures, such as two-meter physical distancing, mandatory mask-wearing in indoor public spaces, and closure of nightclubs, ended up in force in the UK for almost a year and a half—far longer than the three months assumed in the report.

 These details cast serious doubt, to say the least, on whether the assumptions of “Report 9” are compelling.
 But perhaps its projections are not sensitive to the precise parameter estimates, so that all we need is for those estimates to be roughly correct?
 If so, then we need to know how roughly.
 The report does relate one sensitivity analysis—but of very limited scope.
-This analysis shows that the main policy recommendation; namely, in favor of the Suppression policy over the Mitigation one, is not sensitive to the precise values of R, the infection fatality rate, or the number of cases that triggers policy interventions.
+This analysis shows that the main policy recommendation; namely, in favor of the Suppression policy over the Mitigation one, is not sensitive to the precise value of R, the infection fatality rate, or to the number of cases that triggers policy interventions.
 Or, at least, the analysis shows this for values of these parameters that the paper considers plausible, such as between 2.0 and 2.6 for R (remember, it is likely R’s actual value was above this range).
 But there are many other parameters in the model: how sensitive is the report’s main policy recommendation to those?
 And how sensitive are its detailed quantitative projections?
 Given the number of parameters in the model (over 900), it seems doubtful that a full sensitivity analysis for the main conclusions is even feasible.
 Certainly, none is given in the report.
 (As with several shortcomings, “Report 9” does acknowledge this problem but offers no solution.)

 Two projections of the report do seem clearly to fail a sensitivity test.
 The first is the estimate of 510,000 UK deaths in the absence of any policy intervention.
 This projection assumes an infection fatality rate of about 1 percent.
 But, as noted above, if ICUs and hospitals are overwhelmed, the infection fatality rate would likely be much above 1 percent, increasing the total number of deaths in direct proportion.
-An infection fatality rate of 2 percent, for example, would raise the figure for deaths to 1 million.
+An infection fatality rate of 2 percent, for example, would raise the figure for deaths to over 1 million.
 The second projection is that, even on the best Mitigation scenario, 250,000 would die in the UK.
 This projection is central to the main policy advice of “Report 9.”
 But note how sensitive it is to a single assumption, by the report’s own admission:

 In the UK, this conclusion has only been reached in the last few days, with the refinement of estimates of likely ICU demand due to COVID-19 based on experience in Italy and the UK (previous planning estimates assumed half the demand now estimated) and with the NHS providing increasing certainty around the limits of hospital surge capacity.
 (Ferguson et al. 2020, 16; emphasis added)